 As most dietary guidelines advocate a diet higher in carbohydrate and lower in fat, the commonly presented exact opposite diet (low in carbohydrate, high in fat) is often depicted as the only alternative.
 This has become a popular trend.
 Sometimes the carbohydrate content advised is so low whole foods are excluded including starchy vegetables, all cereals and most fruit.
 A diet that low in carbohydrate is by default either high in protein and / or high in fat.

 I have wondered about this suggested alternative, in particular advocated low levels of certain whole-foods such as starchy vegetables, fruit and cereals; and consuming diets higher in protein or added fat.
-Where is the evidence for its safety and effectiveness?
+Is there any evidence for the safety and effectiveness or such a diet?
 Does the evidence extend to long-term application?
+Are there any traditional societies that have followed such a diet?

 Disclaimer: Nothing in this article or on this website should be taken as medical or dietary advice.
 Anyone reading any information provided within should seek advice from their own medical practitioner for any issue, disease, illness or health-related problem they may have.
 Always seek your own advice from a medical practitioner or dietitian before changing your own diet.